2001 European Amateur Team Championship: Teams

-Other participating teams

 Winners

 Eight-time-winners team England won the opening 36-hole competition, with a 25-under-par score of 685, 14 strokes ahead of team Ireland on 2nd place and host nation Sweden another eight strokes behind.
-Neither former champions Spain or two-times-silver medalists France did make it to the quarter finals, finishing ninth and tied tenth respectively.
+Neither former champions Spain or two-times-silver medalists France did make it to the quarter-finals, finishing ninth and tied tenth respectively.

 There was no official award for the lowest individual score, but individual leader was Rickard Sundgren, Sweden, with an 11-under-par score of 131, two strokes ahead of Nick Dougherty, England.
 Sundgren was a substitute player, replacing Anders Hultman in the Swedish team just before the start of the tournament.

 Luke Donald, England shot a new course record, with an 8-under-par-score of 63 in his first 18-hole round, including 8 birdies and 10 par.

 Team Scotland won the gold medal, earning their fifth title, beating team Ireland in the final 5–2.

 Team England earned the bronze on third place, after beating Iceland 4–1 in the bronze match.
-Iceland reached the semi finals for the first time in the history of the championship, after beating host nation Sweden in the quarter finals.
+Iceland reached the semi-finals for the first time in the history of the championship, after beating host nation Sweden in the quarter-finals.